adhibhuta/GCP-Autoshut/README.md

 ## Add to GCP Startup Script
 Advanced Options > Management > Automation Script

+or if you already have an environment running run the following command

 ```
 sudo apt update
 sudo apt install redis-server -y